harness/developer-hub/kb/platform/harness-platform-faqs.md

 When you push commits from the command line, the email address that you have configured in [Git](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address) is associated with your commits.
 However, for web-based operations, GitHub provides an option to maintain privacy regarding your email address.
 To ensure that you can fetch the correct user email through the expression `<codebase.gitUserEmail>`, you will need to disable the ["Keep my email addresses private"](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/blocking-command-line-pushes-that-expose-your-personal-email-address) option in your GitHub settings.

-### Can the same Github Repository be used for different projects with GitX Enabled?
+### Can the same Github repository be used for different projects with GitX enabled?

 Yes, you can add multiple projects to the same repository.
 GitX is entity-based, not project-based.

-### I have my Environment at Org/Project/Account Level can I Git sync them?
+### I have environments at the Org/Project/Account levels, can I Git sync them?

 No, this isn't currently supported.